Cultured by Nature

 With more heritage buildings per capita than anywhere in British Columbia, history defines the Nelson and Kootenay Lake region.
 From heritage sites like the SS Moyie in Kaslo to our Electric Tramway in Nelson, history here is alive, shared, and shaped by the people drawn to this region: we are Dreamers and Dissidents, as noted by local filmmaker Amy Bouhigan’s award-winning film that captures the spirit of our heritage.
 It’s all about the people, and the people are fascinating.
 To learn more about our people and our place, you can check out the Our Place video series on local dreamers, artists, and creators.

-Our land is part of the traditional territories of the Sinixt, the Sylix, and the Ktunaxa peoples, and is home to many diverse indigenous persons including the Metis.
-Our indigenous history is rich and can be read on our website, or experienced at the permanent gallery at Touchstones Museum.
+Our land is part of the traditional territories of the Sinixt, the Sylix, and the Ktunaxa peoples, and is home to many diverse Indigenous persons including the Metis.
+Our indigenous history is rich and can be read on our website, or experienced at the permanent gallery at The Nelson Museum, Archives & Gallery.

 Museums & Galleries

 To capture some of this heritage, our region invests in galleries and museums that stray far from staid: vibrant, creative and cutting- edge, our local museums live and breathe Nelson and Kootenay Lake culture.
 Places in Nelson such as The Nelson Museum, Oxygen Art Centre, Kootenay School of the Arts, and Kaslo's The Langham Cultural Centre, infuse our region with an authentic vibe, complementing our many art galleries capturing our culture perfectly.